American Diversified Energy is now:

 The Office of Science has an annual solicitation that opens at the beginning of each federal fiscal year (October 1) and closes at the end of each fiscal year (September 30).
 It also may issue periodic funding opportunities at other times during the year, which will be noticed on Grants.gov.

-Recent FOAs that have been issued by the Offices of Fossil Energy, Energy Efficiency and Renewable Energy, and Electricity are listed on the National Energy Technology Laboratory's (NETL's) Solicitations and Funding Opportunities page:
+Recent NOFOs that have been issued by the Hydrocarbon and Geothermal Energy Office, Office of Critical Minerals and Energy Innovation, and Electricity Office are listed on the National Energy Technology Laboratory's (NETL's) Solicitations and Funding Opportunities page: